Hertz Global Holdings: COVID-19 pandemic and bankruptcy

 As a result of the COVID-19 pandemic, on April 30, 2020, Hertz announced that it had missed lease payments on its fleet and was seeking support from its lenders, including activist investor Carl Icahn, in an attempt to avoid bankruptcy.
-Marinello resigned as CEO on May 18, 2020, and Hertz announced that Paul Stone would be the new president and chief executive.
-Stone previously served as Hertz's executive vice president and chief retail operations officer for North America.
 On May 22, 2020, the Wall Street Journal reported that Hertz was preparing to file for bankruptcy because it did not reach an agreement with top lenders.
 That same day, the company filed for Chapter 11 bankruptcy.
 Carl Icahn held 39% of Hertz's shares when it filed for bankruptcy on May 22, 2020, and he controlled three board seats.
 He invested a total of $2.3 billion into Hertz shares from 2014 to 2020.

 Hertz financed itself mostly by taking out loans secured by its fleet of cars, and if the cars fell in value, Hertz's lenders had the right to demand an immediate payment, reducing the amount of the loan, so they were still comfortably covered by the cars’ now-lower value.
 Because of the crisis, used-car values and sales volumes fell right as Hertz lost most of its customers.
 The bankruptcy filing started a 60-day clock, during which Hertz's secured lenders must wait before they can foreclose on the 400,000 U.S. cars that were financed through such arrangements.